DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world4.md

 While caressing his beard, Yurun's Resistance Commander continued with a bitter look.

 "It is empty.
-We're yet to make a complete check, but it is strange to not spot sign of spirits after going through a single city block.
+We're yet to make a complete sweep, but it is strange to not see a single sign of spirits after going through a single city block.
-Even if we set the trap, there is a little sense to that without having a target to catch."
+Even if we set the trap, there is a little sense to do while we are without a target to catch."

 "Then shall we investigate...?"